Unitranche Financing for Middle Markets: Loan Facility Structure and Market Trends for Borrowers and Lenders

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will discuss the structure of unitranche loan facilities, the differences between unitranche loan facilities and first/second lien facilities and senior/mezz facilities, current trends in the unitranche loan facility “market,” and potential enforcement issues with (AALs) after a default or bankruptcy.
+This CLE course will discuss the structure of unitranche loan facilities, the differences between unitranche loan facilities and first/second lien facilities and senior/mezz facilities, current trends in the unitranche loan facility “market,” and potential enforcement issues with (AALs) after a default or bankruptcy.

 - Structure of unitranche facilities and comparison to first/second lien facilities